GiggleLiu/tutorial-tensornetwork/tnet.typ

 ])

-== Einsum Notation and Computational Complexity
-In the program, a tensor network topology can be specified with `einsum` notation, which uses a string to denote the tensor network topology.
+== Practice: Einsum notation and computational complexity In the program, a tensor network topology can be specified with `einsum` notation, which uses a string to denote the tensor network topology.
 For example, the matrix multiplication can be represented as `ij,jk->ik`.
 The intputs and outputs are separated by `->`, and the indices of different input tensors are separated by commas.
 In the following, we use the `OMEinsum` package to compute some simple tensor network contractions.